Download Henrik Enderlein's inaugural address

 The new cohort of students includes more than 100 Master of Public Policy (MPP) candidates and 75 Master of International Affairs (MIA) candidates who will complete their degrees over the next two years.
 More than 50 exchange and dual degree students from the Hertie School’s international partner universities and nine new doctoral candidates also joined the university.
 The Executive Master of Public Administration (Executive MPA) programme welcomed 22 new students.

-Photos © Hertie School of Governance / Maurice Weiss (ostkreuz)
+Photos © Hertie School / Maurice Weiss (ostkreuz)

 <link en who-we-are profile person hustedt-1>Thurid Hustedt, Professor of Public Administration and Management

 <link en who-we-are profile person reh>Christine Reh, Professor of European Politics and Dean of Graduate Programmes